Skip to main content

 For this reason, we ask that you respond to Explorers as soon as possible, and no later than 12 hours after their message comes in.
 We see the highest response rates when you can respond within 15 minutes-2 hours.

-Rematch warning notification: Note that if it has been 14 hours since an Explorer’s message came in, you will get a warning notification email indicating that the Explorer is at risk for being rematched, and you will have 2 hours to take action before the rematch occurs.
+Once it has been 14 hours since an Explorer’s message came in, you will get a warning notification email indicating that the Explorer is at risk for being rematched, and you will have 2 hours to take action before the rematch occurs.

 One step you can take to limit the number of Rematched Explorers you have is to turn your notifications on so that you are notified via email, text, and/or push notification when a new Explorer has been matched with you.